GioAceto/Self-Financial-Retirement-Calculator/README.md

 - Current Age
 - Current Salary
 - Contribution Percent of Income
-- Current Retirement savings
+- Current Retirement Savings
 - Expected Retirement Age
 - Life Expectancy
 - Expected Monthly Expenses in Retirement

 #### The Chart

-When the user presses the "Calculate" button, the provided inputs are assigned to variables which are passed to a javascript function.
+When the user presses the "Calculate" button, the provided inputs are assigned to variables which are passed to a JavaScript function.
 For every year, a data point is added to the graph which represents the user's projected retirement savings at that time.

 ![Screenshot of retirement calculator](client/public/images/readme-graph.png)